izmoz/iexot/README.md

-# Welcome to Iexot 👋
+# Iexot

-" Tiny terminal text editor inspired by Vim and Emacs.
+Tiny terminal text editor inspired by Vim and Emacs.
 Written just for learning purposes, but there are many ideas to realize.

 ## Features:
     Navigating in vimacs way: "Ctrl-h", "Ctrl-j", "Ctrl-k", "Ctrl-l";
     Jumping to the beginning and end of the line: "Ctrl-a", "Ctrl-e";
     Navigating to the beggining, mid and end of the file: "Ctrl-g s", "Ctrl-g m", "Ctrl-g e";
     Jumping to the first letter of the word/symbol/numbers in vim way: "Ctrl-w" and "Ctrl-b";
     Searching in the file with highlighted matched words.
 To enter "search mode" press "Ctrl-f" and start type.
 Without leaving "search mode" you can navigate selected words with following keys: "Ctrl-n n" (next occurence), "Ctrl-n p" (previous);